aditimutagi/PLT/README.md

     - 120 (120 BPM)
     - 90 (90 BPM)
 - **Pattern**: ([0-9]+(\.[0-9]+)?)
+- **Special Rule**: A token is recognized as a "tempo" if it's identified as a "duration" and immediately follows another "duration" token.
+This rule distinguishes between the duration of a preceding note or chord and the tempo setting for the composition.
+The first duration specifies the length of the note or chord, while the second duration serves as the tempo indicator.

 ### 5. Play
 - **Description**: Represents the action of playing a note or chord.